KawaiiBone/LethalCompanyRemnants/README.md

 Battery levels may vary, for full battery levels, consult the lethal company store.

 Adds store items as scrap, to be found in moons as scrap in Lethal Company.

+# Feedback and issues
+If you find any bugs, issues or have any feedback to add more fun to the mod.

+You are always welcome to share it.

+# Installing
+This mod is soon available on the thunderstore app.

+For downloading this mod by hand you should know that this mod is dependent on [BepInEx](https://github.com/BepInEx) and [Lethal Lib](https://github.com/EvaisaDev/LethalLib).

+#